-Your residence visa application will be declined if you are one of below.
+Your visa application will be declined if you have the following character issues:

-convicted at any time of any offence against the immigration, citizenship or passport laws of any country; or
+Convicted at any time of any offence against the immigration, citizenship, or passport laws of any country;

-convicted at any time of any offence involving prohibited drugs; or
+Convicted at any time of any offence involving prohibited drugs;

-convicted at any time of any offence involving dishonesty; or
+Convicted at any time of any offence involving dishonesty;

-convicted at any time of any offence of a sexual nature; or
+Convicted at any time of any offence of a sexual nature;

-convicted at any time of any offence for which they were sentenced to a term of imprisonment (whether the sentence was of immediate effect or was deferred or was suspended in whole or in part); or
+Convicted at any time of any offence for which they were sentenced to a term of imprisonment (whether the sentence was of immediate effect, was deferred, or was suspended in whole or in part);

-convicted (whether in New Zealand or not) of an offence committed at any time when the applicant was in New Zealand unlawfully or was the holder of a temporary entry class visa or held a temporary permit under the Immigration Act 1987 or was exempt under that Act from the requirement to hold a permit, being an offence for which the court has power to impose imprisonment for a term of three months or more; or
+Convicted (whether in New Zealand or abroad) of an offence committed at any time when the applicant was in New Zealand unlawfully, meaning they overstayed while holding a temporary entry class visa or temporary permit under the Immigration Act of 1987, or was exempt under that Act from the requirement to hold a permit.
+Being an offence for which the court has power to impose imprisonment for a term of three months or more;

-convicted at any time of any offence involving violence; or
+Convicted at any time of any offence involving violence;

-at any time in a public speech or public comments, or public broadcast, or in publicly distributing or publishing a document;
+In a public speech or public comments, or public broadcast, or publicly distributing or publishing a document at any time;

-argues that one race or colour is inherently inferior or superior to another race or colour; or
+Arguing that one race or colour is inherently inferior or superior to another race or colour;

-used language intended to encourage hostility or ill will against any person or group of persons on the basis of colour, race or ethnic or national origins of that person or group; or
+Using language intended to encourage hostility or ill will against any person or group of persons on the basis of colour, race, or ethnic or national origins of that person or group;

-hostility against people or groups of people on the basis of colour, race, or ethnic or national origins; or
+Hostility against people or groups on the basis of colour, race, or ethnic or national origins;

-an assumption that persons of a particular race or colour are inherently inferior or superior to other races or colours; or
+An assumption that persons of a particular race or colour are inherently inferior or superior to others;

 An immigration officer must not automatically decline residence class visa applications on character grounds.

-if applicable, the significance of the false, misleading or forged information provided, or information withheld, and whether the applicant is able to supply a reasonable and credible explanation or other evidence indicating that in supplying or withholding such information they did not intend to deceive INZ;
+If applicable, the significance of the false, misleading, or forged information provided, or information withheld, and whether the applicant is able to supply a reasonable and credible explanation indicating that in supplying or withholding such information they did not intend to deceive INZ;

-whether the applicant has any immediate family lawfully and permanently in New Zealand;
+Whether the applicant has any immediate family who’s lawfully and permanently in New Zealand;

 If your case falls into any of the above cases and you receive a PPI (Potentially Prejudicial Information) letter from your case officer, you must prepare to meet the character requirement by applying for Character Waiver.
-Immigration Trust is confident to assist you if you decide to engage with our firm.
+Immigration Trust will be happy to assist you if you decide to engage with our firm.